-In C#.net, all data types are mainly classified in to two categories.
+In C#.net, all data types are mainly classified into two categories.

 • Value Type